 To this end, articles should aim to attract careful thinkers, and teach them something useful.
 They should be innovative, energetic, rigorous, and adventurous within our way of thinking.

 Palladium’s target audience is young, well-educated, open-minded, and urban.
-Well-positioned pragmatic idealists.
-They are a small remnant that appreciates new ideas, is open to justified large changes in worldview, and has the talent and energy to act on the world.
+Well-positioned pragmatic idealists, who both appreciate new ideas and are open to justified large changes in worldview and have the talent and energy to act on the world.

 There are three types of content that we’re looking for.
 Any given article will be some mix of these: